 - computers in classrooms pros and cons (13)

-- pros of technology in the classroom (1)
+- pros and cons of laptops in the classroom (2)

-- pros and cons of using computers in the classroom (1)
+- pros of technology in the classroom (2)

-- pros and cons of computer technology (1)
+- Pros and cons of technology in a class room (2)

-- disadvantages of having computers in the classroom (1)
+- pros and cons of using computers in the classroom (2)